Internet-Draft OAuth Mission Signals August 2026

 IANA is not requested to create a registry.
 This document defines the following Security Event Token (SET) [RFC8417] event type URI under the author-controlled schemas.karlmcguinness.com namespace:

 • https://schemas.karlmcguinness.com/mission/lifecycle-change: emitted on any Mission lifecycle transition or the approval-event emission from a Mission Issuer.
 The SET subject is a sub_id Subject Identifier [RFC9493] of format opaque whose id is the mission_id, per [OIDC-SSF] conventions.
-Required event-body claims: mission (carrying id and issuer), state, version, committed_at.
-Conditional event-body claim: prior_state (required on transition emissions, absent on the approval-event emission).
-Optional event-body claims: tenant, reason, successor (successor present only on a superseded transition).
+Required event-body claims: mission (carrying id and issuer), state, version, committed_at, expires_at.
+Conditional event-body claims: prior_state (required on transition emissions, absent on the approval-event emission), suspend_until with on_expiry (present only on a transition to suspended under a deadline), and authority_changed (required true on any event whose commit narrows effective authority without changing state, the discharge commit being the current case, delivery subject to the gate of Section 7; optional and defaulting to false otherwise).
+Optional event-body claims: tenant, reason, and successor (present only on a superseded transition).
 See Section 4 for the schema.

 • mission_event_stream_endpoint